qursa-uc3m/qkd-ipsec-docker-test/README.md

 ### Using ETSI 004 with QUBIP

-For ETSI 004 testing, we use QUBIP's ETSI-QKD-004 implementation to provide QKD server functionality.
+For ETSI 004 testing, we use [QUBIP's ETSI-QKD-004 simulation](https://github.com/QUBIP/etsi-qkd-004/tree/ksid_sync) to provide QKD server functionality.
 This setup is separated into two Docker Compose files for better organization:

 1. `docker-compose.yml`: Contains the StrongSwan IPSec setup
 2. `qkd-etsi004.yml`: Contains the QUBIP ETSI 004 servers and key generators